j-berg-au/BOUNDLESS/content/Character Creation/Mages/Classes/Conduit.md

 *Tier II:*
 *Tier III:*
 **Feature: WINDMASTER**
-Whenever you spend **Mana**, you may move yourself or another character within Range 3 up to 2 spaces.
+Whenever you spend **Mana**, you may fly yourself or another character within Range 3 up to 3 spaces.
 This movement doesn't trigger any Reactions.
 If the chosen character is unwilling, they must succeed on a **MIGHT** save to resist the effect.

 ---